On Multivariate Singular Spectrum Analysis: Tensor and Matrix Variants

-To overcome these limitations, in \cite{SSA_Sigmetrics} a simpler and practically useful version as described in Section \ref{sec:mSSA} was introduced and a finite-sample analysis of it was done.
-As discussed earlier, this work improves upon the analysis of \cite{SSA_Sigmetrics} by providing stronger bounds for imputation prediction error, and gives new bounds for forecasting prediction error, which were missing in \cite{SSA_Sigmetrics}. \ao{ The original mSSA method, like the original SSA method, involves the five steps described above, but first the Hankel matrices induced by each of the $N$ time series are stacked either column-wise (horizontal mSSA) or row-wise (vertical mSSA) \cite{hassani2018singular}.
-The theoretical analysis of the original mSSA is absent in the literature despite its empirical success and popularity (see \cite{mSSA1, mSSA2, mSSA3}).
-In this work, as described in Section \ref{sec:mSSA}, we introduce and analyze an arguably simpler variant of mSSA that uses the Page (instead of the Hankel) matrix representation.
-In Appendix \ref{sec:hankel_vs_page}, we compare our variant to the original variants of mSSA in both theoretical and practical aspects. }
+To overcome these limitations, in \cite{SSA_Sigmetrics} a simpler and practically useful version as described in Section \ref{sec:mSSA} was introduced.
+The original mSSA method, like the original SSA method, involves the five steps described above, but first the Hankel matrices induced by each of the $N$ time series are stacked either column-wise (horizontal mSSA) or row-wise (vertical mSSA); see \cite{hassani2018singular}.